- What are the access levels

 What are access levels?

-There are five user access levels that determine the permissions for your team to access different functionalities in Deputy.
+Five user access levels determine the permissions for your team to access different functionalities in Deputy.

 How do I change access levels?